CatcherITGF/NX-Venom/README.md

 # NX Venom

+Lasciate ogne speranza, voi ch’entrate

 ![Banner](banner.jpg)

+> [!NOTE]
-The project is being developed for informational purposes showing the capabilities of the Switch hardware and is not aimed at extracting commercial benefits.
+> The project is being developed for informational purposes showing the capabilities of the Switch hardware and is not aimed at extracting commercial benefits.

-## Warning

-**ATTENTION!
+> [!WARNING]
+> ATTENTION!
 Overclocking the console does not lead to irreversible consequences, however it poses a risk to data due to the features of Horizon OS.
 Therefore, it is strongly recommended to use overclocking exclusively in emuMMC and make backups.
-USE AT YOUR OWN RISK!**
+USE AT YOUR OWN RISK!

 ## Community & support